 It didn’t need to be.

-Halfway through the bridge, the folded lyric page slipped from Ellie’s apron.
+Halfway through the bridge, the yellow lyric page slipped from Ellie’s apron.

 It fluttered once and landed on the glossy black piano lid.